 Crohn's disease causes your bowel wall to thicken, which can block food from passing through.
 The affected area of your bowel can also fail to absorb nutrients from your food.
-Left untreated, you can get problems such as abdominal pain, diarrhoea, weight loss, a hole through the wall of your bowel, problems with your back passage and fluid leaking out.
+Left untreated, you can get problems such as abdominal pain, diarrhoea, weight loss, a hole in your bowel, problems with your back passage and fluid leaking out.